sschmeier/python2-swc/README.md

 This is material that I collected from SWC's python2 material at [https://github.com/swcarpentry/python-novice-inflammation-2.7](https://github.com/swcarpentry/python-novice-inflammation-2.7)

-I created a this rep so that students can easily clone this, start a jupyter notebook, and are up and running without the overhead ov having all the other files SWC provides in their repo.
+I created a this repo so that students can easily clone this, start a jupyter notebook, and are up and running without the overhead ov having all the other files SWC provides in their repo.

 ## Usage